 Difference between Stochastic RSI and RSI

-The difference between stochastic RSI and RSI is that the RSI oscillator measures the speed and change of price movements using the closing price of a security to a range of its prices over a certain period of time.
-On another side, the stochastic RSI measures the RSI momentum and is based on RSI’s closing price.
+The difference between stochastic RSI and RSI is that the RSI oscillator measures the speed and change of price movements using the closing price of a security to a range of its prices over a certain period.
+On another side, the stochastic RSI measures the RSI momentum based on RSI’s closing price.

 Trading with RSI and stochastic indicators

-According to Kroll and Chande, the ideal setting for overbought/oversold signals is at 80/20.
-This is different than the usual 70/30 setting of a normal RSI.
+According to Kroll and Chande, the ideal setting for overbought/oversold signals is 80/20.
+This is different than the usual 70/30 setting of an average RSI.

 Understanding trading signals:

-It is better to use this momentum oscillator with a trend filter to confirm the trend’s direction.
-You can follow it and plan your exit when the signal is opposite rather than in reverse.
+Using this momentum oscillator with a trend filter is better for confirming the trend’s direction.
+You can follow it and plan your exit when the signal is opposite rather than the reverse.

 Following the Trend using Stochastic RSI